-1Sample collected February 12, 2003.
+1Samples collected February, 2003.

-2Tap water samples were collected for lead and copper analyses from 25 homes throughout the distribution system.
+2Tap water samples collected September, 2006, from 25 homes throughout the distribution system.

 3Unregulated Contaminants are those for which the EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulation is warranted.